xavierchia/xavierchia.github.io/_posts/2020-07-21-hyperspace.md

 Our journey is far from finished.
 In fact, we're just getting started.
 While picking a promising idea you're excited about is important, there are lots of further steps that'll determine you success chances.

 But while it's possible to stay quite general as long as we're at the idea stage, all further steps are very different depending on what exactly you want to build.
-For example, a web app is built differently than an iOS app or an info product.
+For example, a web app is built differently than an iOS app or a content product.
 Moreover, the process of building a product is very different from the process of buying a business.
 Hence, we'll talk about these topics in separate articles.

 For example, if you decide to build a product from scratch, a question we need to talk about is: What's the best way to build the product you have in mind?
 However, the answer to this question, of course, depends on the kind of product you have in mind.
 Chrome extensions are built differently than iOS apps or web apps.

 And if you decide that you're more interested in buying a business, we, of course, need to talk about quite different things.

 But there are also a few additional aspects like monetization and marketing that we can discuss in quite general terms.
 We've already talked briefly about several marketing above, but since this topic is so essential it deserves a longer discussion.
-Moreover, while monetization is usually straight-forward for physical products and info products, there are many things to consider for software products.
+Moreover, while monetization is usually straight-forward for physical products and content products, there are many things to consider for software products.
 And since most humble businesses are build around software products, this topic deserves some attention.

 Since there is no longer any linear sequence from this point onwards, feel free to jump to whatever article sparks your interest.